CMMC POAMs: Guidelines and Limitations

 While a Plan of Action and Milestones (POA&M or POAM) can help bridge the gap in the interim, there are some caveats worth keeping in mind.
 In this post, we’ll outline how a CMMC POAM fits into the other steps you must take on the journey to a CMMC-compliant status and share POA&M limitations and guidelines.

 If you are unfamiliar with many of the preceding acronyms, then please read these two posts that share an overview of CMMC and NIST SP 800-171.
-Although POA&Ms may buy some limited time while working toward full CMMC 2.0 compliance, you still must create an SSP and satisfy the majority of the NIST SP 800-171 controls before beginning the formal certification process, which benefits from a foundational understanding of CMMC/NIST.
+Although POA&Ms may provide limited, time-bound remediation opportunities under the Final Rule, you still must create an SSP and satisfy the majority of the NIST SP 800-171 controls before beginning the formal certification process, which benefits from a foundational understanding of CMMC/NIST.

 What Is a POA&M in CMMC Compliance?